Endogenizing the Cost Parameter in Cournot Oligopoly: Appendix: General statements and proofs

 and since $w=r+c$, with $c>0$ being a constant and $r \geq 0$ being the strategic variable, the payoff function of the supplier may be written as

 for $r\ge 0$, assuming that a subgame perfect equilibrium is played in the second stage.
-Re-arranging the conditions in the last column and taking into account the continuity of $u^s\(r\mid \alpha\)$ at the cutting points of the $\alpha$-intervals and the non-negativity constraint for $r$, we obtain that
+Re-arranging the conditions in the last column and taking into account the continuity of $u^s\(r\mid \alpha\)$ at the cutting points of the $\alpha$-intervals and the non-negativity constraint for $r$, the claim follows. \end{proof}